The METAR / TAF archive

 On that page, you may enter a list of ICAO identifiers and one or more date spans—the system will tell you how many reports we have available meeting your criteria and offer the possibility of making a request.

-Access to the archive is not in real time: for performance reasons, requests are queued and processed multiple times a days—once processed, data is made available for download on the same page.
+Access to the archive is not in real time: for performance reasons, requests are queued and processed multiple times a day—once processed, data is made available for download on the same page.
 You have the option of providing an email address to be notified when a request has been fulfilled, or you may just make a note of the address in your browser and come back to it after half a day or so (do note that each request has a unique URL).

 Occasionally, people try making a series of separate requests in order to get around the free limit.
 This is not an oversight, the system allows you to make a small number of repeated requests that go above the limit as a convenience to users who would otherwise be prevented from accessing the data due to false positives.
 However, there are measures in place to prevent serious abuse.
 We may well decline to provide you with any data at all if we notice that you have tried to subvert the system, so please don’t.
+We also increase prices for locations subject to frequent abuse.

 In academic articles, reports and similar publications, data require citations just like any other source, to acknowledge the author and so that others may find the resource.
 You will find a button that conveniently allows you to download a citation reference.